 If you're not reading this pattern on Snowcatcher, you're not reading the designer's blog.
 Please go here to see the original.

-Round 4: Yo and pull up thread on hook large enough to make * 1 sc in 1st loop on next holder, yo (to begin 1st of next 3 dc) and gently slide next 5 loops from holder onto hook, work 3 dc in center of loops (move 7th loop to middle of holder f make sure it doesn't slip off holder until you are ready to stitch into it), ch 3, work 3 more dc in same loops, taking care not to pull too much on 7th loop (which will cause loops just removed from holder to pull tight), 1 sc in 7th loop; repeat from * around 5 times; sl st in starting sc.
+Round 4: Yo and pull up thread on hook large enough to make * 1 sc in 1st loop on next holder, yo (to begin 1st of next 3 dc) and gently slide next 5 loops from holder onto hook, work 3 dc in center of loops (move 7th loop to middle of holder to make sure it doesn't slip off holder until you are ready to stitch into it), ch 3, work 3 more dc in same loops, taking care not to pull too much on 7th loop (which will cause loops just removed from holder to pull tight), 1 sc in 7th loop; repeat from * around 5 times; sl st in starting sc.

 Round 5: 1 sc in same sc * ch 3, 1 dc in 3rd ch from hook (picot made), 3 dc in next ch 3 sp, ch 3, 1 dc in 3rd ch from hook, ch 5, 1 sc in 5th ch from hook, ch 7, sl st in sc, ch 5, sl st in sc (tri-picot made), ch 3, 1 dc in 3rd ch from hook, 3 dc in same ch 3 sp, ch 3, 1 dc in 3rd ch from hook (picot made), 1 sc in each of next 2 sc; repeat from * around 5 times, omitting last sc of final repeat; sl st in starting sc; bind off.
 Weave in ends.